machadop1407/Whatsapp-Bot/README.md

 # Whatsapp-Bot

-This is a Bot that sends messages automatically to another person in tik tok.
+This is a Bot that sends messages automatically to another person in Whatsapp.

 ## Technologies:
 - This was made in NodeJS with the Puppeteer library.